Objective: ensure that the arts, cultural and creative sectors in South Australia thrive throughout the year

-- Adelaide Fringe 2021 venue activation in response to COVID-19 supported by funding from the government’s Arts Recovery Fund.
-This includes grants for South Australian artists and producers for venue and delivery costs to provide a level of risk mitigation, as well as support for COVID-safe delivery for three major hubs: Gluttony, Garden of Unearthly Delights and the Royal Croquet Club.
+- Adelaide Fringe 2021 venue activation in response to COVID-19, supported by the government’s Arts Recovery Fund.
+This initiative provided some risk mitigation to South Australian artists and producers by providing grants to relieve venue and delivery costs, as well as supporting COVID-safe delivery for three major hubs: Gluttony, Garden of Unearthly Delights and the Royal Croquet Club and smaller venues.

-A review of sector needs and investigation into existing and potential ticketing system is underway, considering whether a cost effective consortium ticketing system or alternative model could be used by the small to medium sector to provide ticketing and customer relationship management tools.
-The investigation will determine the need for a system, as well as explore potential areas of operation, management and operating models.
+A review of sector needs and investigation into existing and potential ticketing systems has been undertaken, considering whether a cost-effective consortium ticketing system or alternative model could be used by the small-to-medium sector to provide ticketing and customer relationship management (CRM) tools.

 Arts South Australia and Country Arts SA are collaborating to progress this recommendation.